RoasterBoy/WISE-Tools/TIL.md

 date: invalid date ‘193646
 ```
 it means that we had a problem with a line break between items in sorted.links.tsv

+# SSH
+Ran into the old problem of ssh access denied because of a public key.
+I still don't have a good answer for this.
+In fact, my solution wasn't a solution: I created a new AWS instance that worked, set up the instance with the right tools, copied the old crontab entries to the new one, and let it run.
+Ick.